 Add a mellow softness to your photography.

-For the final slot, a peach of a look to keep for golden hour.
+For the final slot, it’s worth a recipe great for golden hour.

 Add a cosy warmth to late afternoon and evening scenes.

 These choices are of course, just a starting point.
-There are over 50 recipes available on this site, and hundreds on third party sites too.
-But, as a first selection to get going with wonderfully creative Fujifilm world of film recipes, they are an excellent initial set.
+There are over 150 recipes available on this site, and hundreds on third party sites too.
+But, as a first selection to get going in the wonderfully creative Fujifilm world of film recipes, they are an excellent initial set.

 For more inspiration, why not try The Shortlist of my personal favourites.